adast9/P2-Emergency-Help-Desk/README.md

 Install node modules with `npm i --save`

 ## Usage
-You can run START.bat to start the Express and WebSocket servers.
+You can run `START.bat` to quickly start the Express and WebSocket servers.
 Alternatively, you can navigate to the folder in your terminal and start the Express server with the command `npm start`.
 Then in another terminal window you will have to navigate to the folder again and run `node ws_server.js` to start the WebSocket server.

 When the servers are running you can open the web app in your favourite browser by entering `localhost:3000` in the address bar.